Umbrella lets you manage the Internet experience on and off your network with acceptable use or compliance policies, putting you in control.

 Umbrella enables you to customize our category-based filtering to meet each network’s specific needs.
 Quickly create exceptions to allow or block specific domains, regardless if the category it belongs to is allowed or blocked.

 Whitelists allow you to ensure that a particular site is always accessible, even if the category it belongs to is being blocked.
 Blacklists operate in the opposite fashion by ensuring that a site on the blacklist is never accessible.
-Umbrella Enterprise customers can have unlimited entries in their whitelist and blacklist to accommodate custom needs.
+Umbrella customers can have unlimited entries in their whitelist and blacklist to accommodate custom needs.

 Block Page Bypass